yatbz/RaspberryPiBluetoothKeyboard/README.md

 For using this script first GPIO pins and keys have to be defined.
 Therefor enter the folder "Subprograms" and open GPIO_Key.py .
-Inside the GPIOClient class you will find an a list called GPIOs.
+Inside the GPIOClient class you will find an array called GPIOs.
 Each entry (seperated by ,) represents a GPIO pin.
-Beneath is a list that is called connectedKeys.
+Beneath is an array that is called connectedKeys.
 If you want GPIO 26 to trigger KEY_PAGEDOWN the keyid for pagedown has to be in the same index as the GPIO pin but in the connectedKeys list.
 You can find the keyid inside the same folder: keymap.py.